2017 NBA Re-Draft: How Would Loaded Class Shake Out One Year Later?

 24. Denver Nuggets (via Utah): Sterling Brown, SG (Tyler Lydon, PF)

-Brown is a better outside shooter and defender than Lydon, and would allow the Nuggets to rest Jamal Murray without taking a huge hit from the 3-point line.
+Brown is a better outside shooter and defender than Lydon and would allow the Nuggets to rest Jamal Murray without taking a huge hit from the 3-point line.

 25. Orlando Magic: Justin Jackson, SF (Anzejs Pasecniks, C)